msalemor/aks-security-recommendations/README.md

 - Leverage isolated VM types if there's a concern about neighbors running on the same physical hardware.
   - https://docs.microsoft.com/en-us/azure/virtual-machines/isolation
-> Note: for product clusters, separating system and user node pools is a best practice for resiliency and scale reasons, but not necessarily security.
+> **Note:** For product clusters, separating system and user node pools is a best practice for resiliency and scale reasons, but not necessarily security.

 ### 2.6 - Integrate the cluster with Azure Container Registry

 - Don't use docker login/password.
 Connect to ACR through the cluster's AAD integration.
 See Image Management for more security tweaks around the ACR.
   - https://docs.microsoft.com/en-us/azure/aks/cluster-container-registry-integration
 - Deploy ACR with a private endpoint and connect to it from AKS privately.
 Peering may be needed if a private cluster.
 See below.
 - Enable SSH (optional)
   - https://docs.microsoft.com/en-us/azure/aks/aks-ssh
-> Do this only if SSH'ing to agent nodes is deemed useful for troubleshooting.
+> **Note:** Do this only if SSH'ing to agent nodes is deemed useful for troubleshooting.
 Safely store these keys.

 ### 2.7 Enable Monitoring